spirosmastorakis/ndnSIM-development/docs/source/examples.rst

          "Numbers near nodes denote face IDs.
 Face ID is assigned based on the order of link" "definitions in the topology file"

-To effectively use the example :ref:`custom strategy <Writing your own custom strategy>`, we need to make sure that FIB entries contain at least two entries.
-In the current version of ndnSIM, this can be accomplished using manual route configuration.

-The following example illustrates how the strategy can be used in simulation scenario.

-Let us first define a meaningful topology:
+Firstly, we define a meaningful topology:

 The corresponding topology file (``topo-11-node-two-bottlenecks.txt``):